Crack Mashed Potatoes are simply addicting! Add a twist to this classic side dish with some Bacon, Ranch, and Cheddar cheese with this easy recipe!

 - Mash: Mash everything with a wooden spoon or use an electric mixer.
 Add more milk or cream if it appears too dry.
 Do this just until smooth – overbeating may turn it gluey.
 Then, add in more cheddar cheese and bacon.

 - Serve: Top with fresh green onions, cheese, bacon, and butter before serving.

 What can you use to mash potatoes without a masher?

 Just use a sturdy wooden spoon or fork and press down on the spuds.
 You can use any item hard enough to mash the boiled spuds.

-How do you make fluffy mashed potatoes?
+How to make fluffy mashed potatoes?

 Use the potato ricer to mash.
 It aerates the spuds resulting in a fluffy side dish.

 You can prepare a homemade ranch seasoning by combining buttermilk powder with your favorite herbs and spices like the following:

 You can also check the full recipe for ranch seasoning here.